World Greets 2025 After Sweltering Year Of Olympics, Turmoil, And Trump

 Britpop bad boys Oasis will make a long-awaited reunion, while K-pop megastars BTS return to the stage after military service in South Korea.

-Football aficionados will be treated to a revamped 32-team Club World Cup hosted in the United States.
+Football aficionados will be treated to a revamped 32-team Club World Cup hosted by the United States.

+And about 400 million pilgrims are expected at the spectacular Kumbh Mela festival on India's sacred riverbanks, billed as the largest gathering of humanity on the planet.

 The UK weather service has already forecast sweltering global temperatures for 2025, suggesting it is likely to rank among the hottest years recorded.

-But with electric vehicle sales growing and renewable energy on the rise, there is a shred of hope that glacial progress on climate change may finally gain momentum.
+With electric vehicle sales growing and renewable energy on the rise, there is a shred of hope that glacial progress on climate change may finally gain momentum in 2025.

 Legal Disclaimer: